Suad Nasr: Death

 She underwent a liposuction in a Cairo hospital, and went into a coma that lasted for a year after she was given an anesthetic dose in preparation as a liposuction procedure.
 Her last words before her death were: "My Lord, if you send my soul into me, then send it pure, and if I die, then make me die with the righteous ones."
-In a statement attributed to her second husband, the petroleum engineer Muhammad Abdel Moneim, as he stated, according to some newspapers, that she recovered from her coma for about five minutes, and she recommended him to be buried quickly if she died, and that her family would stay for about an hour at her grave to pray for her.
-Her daughter, Fayrouz, is said to be a witness to another incident, which is her vision, which is said that she have predicted her death from.
+In a statement attributed to her second husband, the petroleum engineer Muhammad Abdel Moneim, as he stated, according to some newspapers, that she recovered from her coma for about five minutes, and she requested him to be buried quickly if she died, and that her family would stay for about an hour at her grave to pray for her.
+Her daughter, Fayrouz, is said to be a witness to another incident, which is her vision, which is said that she had predicted her death from.
 Then she died on January 5, 2007, leaving behind a beautiful legacy of work and great love in the hearts of those who loved her.

 The ordeal of her illness was accompanied by many accusations from the press to the anesthesiologist responsible for the operation, and he was sentenced to three years imprisonment, and on bail of E£5,000 to stop the sentence, but the charge was eventually dropped.